 On the days you get radiation treatment, you’ll lie on a table while the machine is placed over you.
 You may have to wear a hospital gown.
 The treatment is much like getting an X-ray, but it takes longer.
 It typically takes about 15 to 30 minutes to complete.
 You should plan on being there for about an hour.

 At the start of the treatment session, a radiation therapist may place blocks or special shields on you.
 This will protect parts of your body that don’t need to be exposed to radiation.
 The therapist then lines up the machine so that radiation is directed to the spot that was marked during the simulation.
 When you are ready, the therapist leaves the room and turns the machine on.
-You may hear whirring or clicking noises, similar to the sounds of a vacuum cleaner, while the radiation is being given.
+You may hear whirring or clicking noises, similar to the sounds of a vacuum cleaner, while the machine moves around you and the radiation is given.
 During the session, you will be able to talk to the therapist over an intercom.
-You can’t feel radiation, so the process will not hurt.
+You can’t feel radiation and the machine will not touch you, so the process will not hurt.
 Also you will not be radioactive afterward.

 What to expect after radiation therapy

 Because radiation affects normal cells as well as cancer cells, you may have some side effects from this treatment.
 Some people have few or no side effects.
 If you do have them, your doctor may change the dose of your radiation or how often you get the treatments.
 Or the doctor may stop treatment until the side effects are cleared up.
 Be sure to tell your doctor about the side effects you have.